 Tutors attend scheduled study periods and are assigned to a middle or high school student to assist them with school work.
 Assistance may be required in a variety of school subjects from basic math, English, science, spelling, or reading.
 Tutoring can either be one-on-one or in a group setting depending on the needs of the child.
 Study periods are typically in the alter afternoon or early evenings, lasting one to two hours in duration.
 A commitment of at least one semester is expected.
 Overall, tutors provide interested, compassionate support to the student to supplement their on-going education.

-General Facilities Volunteers assist STVCC Facilities staff support agency clients.
+Assist STVCC Facilities staff support agency clients.
 Activities include outdoor grounds upkeep, housing essentials sorting & organizing, donation pickup and delivery, and additional responsibilities as needed.

-Interpreter (part-time/on call basis)
+INTERPRETER (part-time/on call basis)

 Seeking individuals fluent in both English and one of the following languages: Spanish, French, Kinyarwanda, Arabic, Farsi, Karenni, Burmese, and Nepali.
 The individual will provide confidential interpretation services at our offices during client appointments with an attorney.
 The volunteer must have access to email and reliable transportation.